KiraleTech/KiBRA/README.rst

 Armbian Image
 ====================================

+A prebuilt `Armbian image <https://www.kirale.com/products/ktbrn1/#resources>`_ for the KTBRN1 is available for download from the Kirale's website.

-It is possible to access to use a serial terminal throught the USB port to access to the system shell.
+Once flashed to a Micro SD it is possible to use a serial terminal throught the USB port to access to the system shell.
 The default credentials are:

 :User: ``root``
 :Password: ``kirale123``